nprapps/anno-docs/README.md

 A live transcription application with embedded fact checks and annotations.
 For a detailed explanation of how this works, check out [this blog post](https://source.opennews.org/en-US/articles/how-npr-transcribes-and-fact-checks-debates-live/) by Tyler Fisher.

+_Note: On February 2017 we have added the ability to use CSPAN through [openedcaptions.com](openedcaptions.com) by default this repo uses Verb8tm service as the transcript source, if you want to use CSPAN instead there's some configuration changes needed. take a look at the [CSPAN](#run-cspan-transcript-test) section.

 Assumptions
 -----------